vega/vega-lite/site/tutorials/gettings_started.md

 ## Publish your Visualization Online

+You have learned about basic components of a Vega-Lite specification.
+Now, let's see how to publish your visualization.

-You can export your visualization as an image from the [online editor](https://vega.github.io/vega-editor/?mode=vega-lite).
-However, if you want to embed your visualization on a website, you can create a web page with the following content.
+To embed your visualization on a website, you can create a web page with the following content:

 ```html
 <!DOCTYPE html>